NEU-REAL/CAO-RONet/README.md

 # for example
 # python main_odm.py --dataset_path data/Delft/odm/odm_smp/ --exp_name baseline --model ronet --dataset vodClipDatasetOdm
 ```
-Similar to CMFlow, `$DATA_PATH$` is the path where you save your preprocessed odometry samples. `EXP_NAME` is the name of the current experiment defined by yourself.
+`$DATA_PATH$` is the path where you save your preprocessed odometry samples. `EXP_NAME` is the name of the current experiment defined by yourself.
 Training logs and results will be saved under `checkpoints/$EXP_NAME$/`.
 Besides, you can also modify training args, such as batch size, learning rate and number of epochs, by editing the configuration file `configs.yaml`.

 ### 4. Model Evaluation
 Running the following command to start evaluation.